stefan-it/german-maxtext-llms/nano-model/README.md

 This section shows how to pretrain a Nano Model (LLama-based, 125M parameters).

-Two tokenizers (nanochat and GPT-NeoX) will be trained to perform various ablation experiments.
+Two tokenizers (nanochat and GPT-NeoX) will be trained to perform the first ablation experiments.

 ## Setup